 The Catholic Diocese of Arlington recognizes that students are created in the image and likeness of God; therefore, they are entitled to be treated with dignity and respect.
 The education of students can be compromised if they are intimidated or fearful because of bullying and/or sexual harassment.

-The program will include the following:
+The CARE Program includes the following:

 1. A survey distributed to parents, faculty and students to assess their perception of the level of respect, bullying and sexual harassment at the school.